hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 {% include img.html url="/uploads/2016/tree-shift-reduce-detailed.gif" noborder="true" alt="A shift-reduce parser produces the pictured constituency tree.
 Each timestep is visualized before and then after the transition is taken.
 The text at the top right shows the transition at each timestep, and yellow highlights indicate the data involved in the transition.
 The table at the right displays the stack contents before and after each transition." %}

 Rather than running a standard bottom-up recursive computation, then, we can execute this table-based method on transition sequences.
-Here's the transition sequence we followed for the sentence above. `S(token)` denotes that we shift a particular token value from the buffer to the stack,[^5] and `R` denotes that we combine the top two elements of the stack.
+Here's the buffer and accompanying transition sequence we used for the sentence above. `S` denotes a shift transition and `R` denotes a reduce transition.

-    S(The) S(man) R S(picked) S(the) S(vegetables) R R R
+    Buffer: The, man, picked, the, vegetables
+    Transitions: S, S, R, S, S, S, R, R, R

 Every binary tree has a unique corresponding shift-reduce transition sequence.
 For a sentence with \\(n\\) tokens, we can produce its parse with a